nuegatte/sun_type_c/README.md

-The **Unix version** of Sun Type 5c is rather significant in the face of modern keyboards as its layout laid the foundation of the **Happy Hacking Keyboard's (HHKB)** layout, which is favored by many keyboard enthusiasts and the likes of programmers as well due to its unique but well thought out key placements.
+The **Unix version** of Sun Type 5c is rather significant in the face of modern keyboards as its layout laid the foundation of the **Happy Hacking Keyboard's (HHKB)** layout next to the Apple M0110, which is favored by many keyboard enthusiasts and the likes of programmers as well due to its unique but well thought out key placements.

 For someone who owns a HHKB and favors full sized keyboards, the Sun Type 5c seems like an ideal choice for my daily usage.
 However, getting it to work may not be that simple.